Nellie Melba: London, Paris and New York debuts

 Melba sang the role of Nedda in Pagliacci at Covent Garden in 1893, soon after its Italian premiere.
-The composer was present, and said that the role had never been so well played before.
+The composer was present and said that the role had never been so well played before.
 In December of that year, Melba sang at the Metropolitan Opera in New York for the first time.
-As at her Covent Garden debut, she appeared as Lucia di Lammermoor, and as at Covent Garden, it was less than a triumph.
+As at her Covent Garden debut, she appeared as Lucia di Lammermoor and, as at Covent Garden, it was less than a triumph.
 The New York Times praised her performance – "one of the loveliest voices that ever issued from a human throat ... simply delicious in its fullness, richness and purity" – but the work was out of fashion, and the performances were poorly attended.
 Her performance in Roméo et Juliette, later in the season, was a triumph and established her as the leading prima donna of the time in succession to Adelina Patti.
 She had at first been nonplussed by the impenetrable snobbery at the Metropolitan; the author Peter Conrad has written, "In London she hobnobbed with royalty; in New York she was a singing menial."
 Assured of critical success, she set herself to achieve social recognition, and succeeded.

 From the 1890s, Melba played a wide range of parts at Covent Garden, mostly in the lyric soprano repertoire, but with some heavier roles also.
-She sang the title roles in Herman Bemberg's Elaine and Arthur Goring Thomas's Esmeralda.
+She sang the title roles in Herman Bemberg's Elaine and Arthur Thomas's Esmeralda.
 Her Italian parts included Gilda in Rigoletto, the title role in Aida, Desdemona in Otello, Luisa in Mascagni's I Rantzau, Nedda in Pagliacci, Rosina in The Barber of Seville, Violetta in La traviata, and Mimì in La bohème.
 In the French repertoire, she sang Juliette in Roméo et Juliette, Marguerite in Faust, Marguerite de Valois in Les Huguenots, the title role in Saint-Saëns's Hélène, which was written for her, and Micaëla in Carmen.

 Some writers expressed surprise at Melba's playing the last of these roles, since it was merely a supporting part in the opera.
 She played it on many occasions, saying in her memoirs, "Why on earth a prima donna should not sing secondary rôles I could not see then and am no nearer seeing to-day.
 I hate the artistic snobbery of it."
 She sang the role opposite the Carmens of Emma Calvé, Zélie de Lussan and Maria Gay.
 Marguerite de Valois, too, is not the leading female role in Les Huguenots, but Melba was willing to undertake it as seconda donna to Emma Albani.
 She was generous in support of singers who did not rival her in her favoured roles, but was, as her biographer J. B. Steane put it, "pathologically critical" of other lyric sopranos.